AARP Members Save an additional $100 per person

 Take a guided tour around one of the most exciting new exhibits in Stockholm, dedicated to this iconic band.
 This is no ordinary museum though, you'll get to experience what it's like to be the 5th member of Abba.
 You'll also see their costumes, gold records and memorabilia.

 Sweden’s world famous painter, Carl Larsson, lived and worked in his traditional country home which is today a constant source of inspiration for modern designers.
 This remarkably intact time capsule showcases the art and family life of a beloved artist.

-In the comfort of your coach, climb 1500 metres to the highest possible fjord view in Europe at Dalsnibba mountain.
+In the comfort of your coach, climb 1500 meters to the highest possible fjord view in Europe at Dalsnibba mountain.
 Enjoy breathtaking views of the famous Geiranger fjord and the surrounding glacier topped mountains.
-For the bold, test your nerve on the Geiranger Skywalk suspended over a 500 metre drop.
+For the bold, test your nerve on the Geiranger Skywalk suspended over a 500 meter drop.
 (Weather permitting and Seasonal)

 Step aboard the polar ship Fram, the strongest wooden ship ever built, to experience the life and work of Norway's famous Arctic explorers.
 The expeditions of Fridtjof Nansen and Roald Amundsen come to life in the interactive exhibitions of this museum, which also houses the Gjøa, the first ship to navigate the entire Northwest Passage.